Job Search Tips

 - Don't get discouraged if you are not immediately successful.

-Use for your job search the most powerful job search engines on the Internet to date!
+Use the most powerful Country Job Search or Job Search in Country job search engine on the Internet to date!

 If you have a difficulty with your cover letter writing use one of these:

 In recent years it become increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with current CV or resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV/resume you send along.
 If you do not have an account, create one and include your social media link(s) on your CV/resume.